Rev. Dan is known for his beautiful ceremonies and

 A Proper English Tea Party

 ...
 A Private proper tea or coffee with an array of traditional sweet and savory treats.
-This is an awesome experience for you, your family, your wedding attendants,
+This is an awesome experience for you, your family, an off-site rehearsal

-or for a small bridal shower.
+with your wedding party, or a small bridal shower.
 A simple pleasure that doen't need a reason!...schedule an afternoon break on one of your shopping days!
-It is a pleasure Rev. Dan provides for your guests and
+It is a pleasure Rev. Dan provides for your

 Flat fee of $160 covers 5-12 persons.
 (Deposit required) Email Dan